A split-second is all it takes for life to change.

 We do our best to prepare each patient for the side effects and outcome of facial reconstruction based on their type of injury and techniques used during surgery.

 Schedule a Consultation

 Anything can happen at any time.
 Luckily, there are options to correct traumas.
-Call (303) 839-1616 to schedule a consultation with facial plastic surgeon Dr. Robert Fante to learn more about post-traumatic facial reconstruction.
+Call (303) 839-1616 or fill out the contact us form on this page to schedule a consultation with facial plastic surgeon Dr. Robert Fante to learn more about post-traumatic facial reconstruction.